cpputest/cpputest.github.io/mocking_manual.markdown

 MockSupport offers a couple of other useful functions, which will be covered in this section.

 Frequently, you only want to check a couple of calls in your test and ignore all the other calls.
-If you add expectOneCall for each of these calls, you're tests might become too large (though, it might be a smell that your test is indeed too large).
+If you add expectOneCall for each of these calls, your tests might become too large (though, it might be a smell that your test is indeed too large).
 One way to prevent this is the ignoreOtherCalls, like:

 {% highlight c++ %}
 mock().expectOneCall("foo");